igutwins/sinatra-final-project/README.md

 These relationships exist because all Investment Committee members ("Users") would be required to evaluate each investment ("Deal") proposed.
 Further, many
 Deals are evaluated over time, each requiring a Scorecard to be filled in by each User.

+The gem is available as open source under the terms of the MIT License.